holidayextras/holidayextras.github.com/_posts/2015-02-16-developing-the-right-culture.md

 ## In closing…

-The funny thing is, that good people will create a good culture, which will attract good people, which will create an even better culture.
+The funny thing is that, good people will create a good culture, which will attract good people, which will create an even better culture.
 It’s almost like a self learning, self improving system.
 As long as you keep it clean, don’t let the bad stuff build up and don’t be afraid to have a bit of a clean out to stop any bad "juju" spreading.

-We all have to work, but the really good people enjoy their jobs and they pick jobs that they will be able to enjoy or be able to make a difference and make more enjoyable, if those good people work for you, *well done*.
+We all have to work, but the really good people enjoy their jobs and they pick jobs that they will be able to enjoy or be able to make a difference and make more enjoyable.
+If those good people work for you, *well done*.
 That is because you cared enough to make their job enjoyable.